rootiest/dotfiles/README.md

 - Built for comfort and productivity
 - [Catppuccin](https://github.com/catppuccin/catppuccin) theme used
   across all applications:
-    - Frappe for night mode
+    - Macchiato/Mocha for night mode
     - Latte for day mode
 - Other included themes: Tokyo Night, Ayu, and many more
 - KDE, NeoVim, kitty, fish, github, and more